Waveframe-Labs/Aurora-Workflow-Orchestration/docs/AWO_Method_Spec_v1.2.1.md

 - **Non-Circular Validation:** The same agent MUST NOT serve as both Orchestrator and Auditor within the same Run unless explicitly justified and recorded in the attestation log.
 - **Attestation Requirements:** Each Run MUST include a record of which roles were fulfilled, by whom, and under what authority.
 - **Traceability Obligation:** Artifacts and logs MUST explicitly reference the roles responsible for their generation or validation.
+Neurotransparency (§1.6) applies to any role that generates, evaluates, or verifies a claim-affecting artifact.
+Missing or unverifiable evidence pointers SHALL be treated as a non-conformance (§7.5).

 ---